gbxyz/perl-net-rdap/README.md

 In order for this form to work, the object must have a `self` link:
 [Net::RDAP](https://metacpan.org/pod/Net::RDAP) will auto-create one for objects that don't have one if it can.

+`%OPTIONS` is an optional hash containing additional options for the query.
+At the moment, only the `user` and `pass` options are supported; if provided, they will be sent to the server in an HTTP Basic Authorization header field.

+## Performing Searches

+RDAP supports a limited search capability, but you need to know in advance which RDAP server you want to send the search query to.
+The `Net::RDAP::Service` class allows you to prepare and submit search queries to specific RDAP servers.

 ## RDAP User Agent